 When HRHA determines that an applicant family does not include any citizens, nationals, or eligible noncitizens, following the verification process, the family will be sent a written notice within 10 calendar days of the determination.
 The notice will explain the reasons for the denial of assistance, and will advise the family of its right to request an appeal to the United States Citizenship and Immigration Services (USCIS), or to request an informal hearing with HRHA within 15 calendar days.
 The informal hearing with HRHA may be requested in lieu of the USCIS appeal, or at the conclusion of the USCIS appeal process.
-The notice must also inform the applicant family that assistance may not be delayed until the conclusion of the USCIS appeal process, but that it may be delayed pending the completion of the informal hearing process.
+The notice must also inform the applicant family that assistance may not be delayed until the conclusion of the USCIS appeal process.